How much marijuana do I use in my cooking?

 Should you discover a given batch of any recipe is stronger than you want it to be, don’t discard it!
 The remedy is simple, consume a smaller portion next time in order to adjust the dosage downward.

-For more information, check out What To Do When You Eat Too much Marijuana.
+For more information, check out What To Do When You Eat Too Much Marijuana.

 Never again will you make marijuana edibles that are too strong or not strong enough.
 No lab testing required!
-Our easy marijuana dosage calculator does the work for you and a gives you a milligrams of THC (or CBD) per serving for all your favorite recipes when using infusions like marijuana butter or marijuana oil.
+My easy marijuana dosage calculator does the work for you and a gives you a milligrams of THC (or CBD) per serving for all your favorite recipes when using infusions like marijuana butter or marijuana oil.

 Imagine cannabis edibles made to your individual needs and specifications.
 It’s easy when you understand how.
 No lab testing required!
-Our easy dosage calculator even does the math for you!
+My easy dosage calculator even does the math for you!
 Sign up for the Free Online Marijuana Dosing Class now!